i36lib/DBGuestureLock/README.md

 1.Email:  i36.lib#gmail.com
 （Add me as contact with verify message: "from github"）

-## NO.6 Update Log
+## NO.6 Version update Log

-1. **2016/02/28:** First commit.
+1. **2016/02/28:** V0.0.1	First commit.
 CocoaPods compatable.
 Finish user guides.
 Work with delegate.
-1. **2016/02/29:** Update and make it work with block.
+1. **2016/02/29:** V0.0.2	Update and make it work with block.
 Two ways of usage can be chiose(Block/Delegate).